sack212/BasicAzureCamp/Presentation/Web/Demo.md

 ### Demo

-1. In the Azure Preview Portal, create a new Azure Website.
+1. In the Azure Preview Portal, create a new Web App.
 1. Expand the site, scroll to Configuration and click on Settings.
 Show that .NET, PHP, Python and Java are all shown.
 1. "I've already created another site and connected using an FTP client."
 Show the Prerequisite web site.
 If you like you can even edit the .html page on the site to prove that it is indeed the live site!
-1. Show the two File Explorer windows from the Prerequisites and explain that one is local disk while the other is the FTP Connection to the live Website.
+1. Show the two File Explorer windows from the Prerequisites and explain that one is local disk while the other is the FTP Connection to the live Web App.
 1. Copy the contents of the source directory into the /site/wwwroot.
 1. Browse to the site and click through the index page to the samples running on the various platforms.

 ## Demo 2 - Redis Cache Demo

 This demo shows using Redis Cache to make

 > Setup for this demo takes up to 3 hours for the CacheFill project to run.

 ### Prerequisites

 1. Create 2 Redis cache services on Azure
-1. Ensure redis cache services have enabled "NON-SSL PORT" - 6379 .
+1. Ensure Redis cache services have enabled "NON-SSL PORT" - 6379 .
 This feature is disabled by default.
 1. Add each Redis Cache Server connection details to:

 	* CustomerQuery web.config